How Biden's new order to halt asylum at the US border is supposed to work

 THE MEASURE

-Advocates say it will put migrants in danger and violate international obligations to provide safe haven to people whose lives are threatened.
+Advocates say the new measure will put migrants in danger and violate international obligations to provide safe haven to people whose lives are threatened.
 The Biden administration denies that.

 Legal challenges are imminent.